 1. Glute-Ham Raise

 This is my favorite way to eccentrically train the hamstrings.
-Its only limitation is the equipment, called a Glute-Ham Developer or GHD, which are hard to find in most gyms.
+Its only limitation is the equipment, called a Glute-Ham Developer or GHD, which is hard to find in most gyms.
 However, if you are a coach with room in the budget for new tools, I HIGHLY recommend the GHD: it can be used to strengthen hamstrings, abdominals, and the muscles of the low-back—and, unlike a back extension machine, it allows athletes to train both the knee flexion and hip extension functions of the hamstrings due to its unique design.
 (Check out this sweet retro user’s manual to learn the specifics of using a GHD)

 Don’t have a spare 700 bucks to spend on a full GHD (here's a selection from Rogue Fitness)?
 No sweat!
 You can buy a significantly cheaper partner GHD made of foam for around $200 (this one from Neptune Barbell, for example).
 It will require someone to spot the athlete during the movement, but it also allows both ends of the hamstrings to be trained—plus, it’s portable!
 You can also duplicate this partner GHD on a padded mat or BOSU ball (although I find this to be hard on the knees for some), or even try a solo glute-ham raise by hooking your ankles under a sturdy bar or structure.
 If you’re willing to get creative, you can make glute-ham raises part of your training program in just about any gym!